 H.O.P.E.
 (Hanging On with Purpose Every day) - Depression Support Group

-A free information and support group for those suffering from mild to moderate depression meets every Tuesday at 6:30 p.m. in the Pusey House, 2705 Park Avenue.
+A free information and support group for those suffering from mild to moderate depression meets every 1st and 3rd Tuesday of the month from 7:00–8:00 p.m. in the Pusey House, 2705 Park Avenue.
 (Meets first and third Tuesdays during the summer months.)
 HOPE offers a safe, encouraging and confidential place to express feelings and to learn how to cope.
+For more information contact Heather LiBrandi or Sharon Fry.

 S.M.I.L.E.
 (Single Moms In the Lord’s Embrace)